Leifhaa/PGR301-2020-konte-oppgave2/README.md

 ### Provisioning GCP resources with Terraform
 Before following this guide, it's important that you've already completed these steps:
 - Created a Google Cloud project and service account.
-If not, follow [these steps](#Creating-a-google-cloud-project-and-google-service-account) first
+If not, follow [these steps](#Creating-a-google-cloud-project-and-google-service-account) before beginning.
-- Created a google cloud bucket.
-If not, please refer to the description above [Insert link] for how to create one.
+- Created a Google cloud bucket.
+If not, follow [these steps](#Creating-the-bucket) before beginning.
 We will use Google Cloud Storage to store a state file from Terraform.

 It's also important that your service account minimum has these roles:
 [Insert table here]